sabineloos/GDIF-damageprediction/README.md

 ## Using the code

+The interactive code for this paper can be found at  https://sabineloos.github.io/GDIF-damageprediction/GDIF_nb.html.

-The markdown titled "GDIF_nb.Rmd" stitches all functions together.
+If you would like to develop this yourself, the markdown titled "GDIF_nb.Rmd" stitches all functions together.
 To knit this file, run the "run.sh" file in your command line.

 ### Required Operating Environment

 This code was developed using R version 3.5.2.
 All necessary packages for this code to run are included in the "install.R" file.
 You can see the session info for this code at the bottom of the "GDIF_nb.Rmd".

-Copyright (c) Sabine Loos, 2019.
+Copyright (c) Sabine Loos, 2020.